uspki/policies/certificate-policy.md

 - The Applicant information shall include at least one Fully-Qualified Domain Name.
 - All Fully-Qualified Domain Names shall be verified in accordance with Section 3.2 before issuance of the certificate.
-- CAA records for .GOV and .MIL domains shall be checked prior to issuance of any certificate and the CA shall act in accordance to the requirements in Section 3.2.2.8, and the rules in the CAA records if present.
+- CAA records for .GOV and .MIL domains shall be checked prior to issuance of any certificate and the CA shall act in accordance to the requirements in Section 3.2.2.8.

-The CA shall identify in Section 4.2 of the CPS the Issuer Domain Name(s) used for CAA records.
+The CA shall identify in Section 4.2 of the CPS the Issuer Domain Name to be used for CAA records.

 The CA may use the documents and data provided in Section 3.2 to verify certificate information, provided that the CA obtained the data or document from a source specified under Section 3.2 no more than 825 days prior to issuing the Certificate.